-The Counting Ourselves survey found a high level of participants wanting but not being able to access gender-affirming healthcare.
+The Counting Ourselves survey13 found a high level of participants wanting but not being able to access genderaffirming healthcare.
 This unmet need ranged from 19% for hormone treatment through to 67% of trans men wanting chest reconstruction surgery.
 Around half of trans women had an unmet need for voice therapy (50%) and feminising genital surgery (49%).
 Over a third of participants in the survey had avoided seeing a doctor because they were worried about disrespect or mistreatment as a trans or non-binary person.
-67% of participants had experienced discrimination (in any context) at some point.
+Sixty-seven percent of participants had experienced discrimination (in any context) at some point.